anurag-singh-9622/bgremover/README.md

 - **Remove Background**: Remove the background from an image using the `remove_bg` function.
 - **Add Background Color**: Replace the background of an image with a solid color using the `add_bg_color` function.
 - **Add Background Image**: Replace the background of an image with another image using the `add_bg_image` function.
+- **Download Images**: Download the processed images directly from the app.

 ## Requirements